stanfordnqp/spins-b/docs/examples_grating_coupler.rst

 Generate GDS
 ************

-A GDS file (named :code:`grating.gds`) is automatically generated in the :code:`save-folder` at the end of an optimization.
+A GDS file (named :code:`grating.gds`) is automatically generated in the :code:`save-folder-name` at the end of an optimization.

 We generate a 2d design by extruding the 1D optimized grating coupler design.
 In the example file the extrude length is 12 um.
 To generate this GDS we run: